kg-cornell/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Team updates: In work spaces which have multiple streams of work, but interconnected, this tool can be used as a live update platform.
+2. Streaming data: If the HQ wants to know the live sales updates from multiple stores, this tool can be used for updated the day's total sales by store.
+3. Hospital bed vacancy: this tool can be used to automate the bed vacancies in busy hospitals and share the same with other near by hospitals for any immediate requirements.
+4. Internal secured messaging system: It can be used as a secured messaging system internally in an organization
+5. Building helpdesk: The tool can be used for internal helpdesk communations in a building or conceirge and maintenance services

 ### Part C
 ### Streaming a Sensor